 5.Y.xx.1 Description

 NWDAF implementations, as per Rel-16 standards, can provide network performance analytics.
 This also includes communication and mobility information and the amount of UEs located in an area of interest.
-While network performance provided by NWDAF can already be a useful source of information for analytics consumer decisions, it is necessary to investigate how to further enhance NWDAF network performance functionality to enable visibility of key users to support user-aware performance management policies.
+While network performance provided by NWDAF can already be a useful source of information for analytics consumer decisions, it is necessary to investigate how to further enhance NWDAF network performance functionality to enable visibility of key users to support user-aware performance optimization through data path management.
 No user or user group customization is possible when users are only counted.
 However, the ability to discern between different user types gives greater flexibility and accuracy to optimization activities.
-In particular, dispersion analytics points to the users that are driving network activity in a particular area of interest, are key usage drivers and most impacted when a service impacting incident hits a location where the user typically camps. and the
+In particular, NWDAF should provide analytics that points to the users that are driving network activity in a particular area of interest.,

+In order to support diverse usage scenarios of 5G such as edge computing and AR/VR, the applications or services deployed in cloud or edge computing could be run on multiple external ENs, and/or they can be relocated into another location.
+It means that the service experience can be affected by both internal and external UP selections.
+To improve the service experience, this key issue needs to consider service/application traffic characteristics, mobility of UE and frequent relocation of service/application and the end to end service/application performance analytics among the multiple data paths.

 Within the context of this key issue, it is proposed to study:

-- Identify whether, for new use cases in Rel-17, UP optimization can benefit from dispersion analytics, creating new type of outputs in addition to present network performance analysis.

-- If new type of dispersion analytic outputs can be used for UP optimization then the next step would be:

-- How a NF consumer requests NWDAF new type of dispersion analytics outputs and what are the necessary inputs.
+-

-- What information the NWDAF new type of dispersion outputs will contain.
+- What information the NWDAF outputs will contain.

-- Study and specify actions NF(s) would take in response to the NWDAF output.
+- Study whether new type of analytics are needed for UP optimization

+- How the NFs can make use of analytics for its actions

+-

-- the data needed to be collected by the NWDAF to be able to provide such new type UP optimization output analytics.
+- What kind of data should be collected by the NWDAF to provide new type of UP optimization analytics.

+- What kind of analytics should be exposed to AFs or NFs to select optimal UP to improve end-to-end service experience.

 END OF CHANGES

-ANNEX (for illustrative purpose – Discussion Extension)